Idaho Vandals baseball: MacLean Field

 Idaho's ballpark from the early 1920s through 1966 was MacLean Field, just west of the Administration Building.
 Its infield was originally located in the southwest corner of the multi-sport venue, with Memorial Gymnasium as a backdrop in left field and the running track's west stretch in center and right field.
 After Neale Stadium opened for football in autumn 1937, home plate was moved to the opposite northeast corner of MacLean for the 1940 season, with the former football grandstand on the east berm along the third base line.
 The southern portion of the permanent football seating, adjacent to left field, was excess capacity for baseball and was removed during World War II.

 The new southwestern alignment (home plate to center field) had abundant foul territory, especially along the third base line; track and field continued at MacLean until after the war, and this area was occupied by various field events.
 Other than a backstop, there was little foul territory fencing, except to protect a parking lot to the right; it also went without dugouts, as the teams sat on open benches.
 Later seasons employed a low temporary outfield fence, and new tennis courts in right field with perimeter chain-link fencing provided a higher permanent barrier; until 1955, the tennis courts were at the site of the library.

 The distance down the left field line in 1959 was 315 ft; and the approximate elevation of the diamond was 2600 ft above sea level.

 The old southwest infield became the site of the multi-purpose field house (1949–75) in deep right center field.
-It was razed after the enclosure of the Kibbie Dome in 1975 and was soon occupied by additional outdoor tennis courts; the trees that were along its east wall continue to stand.
+Unheated and floorless, it was razed after the enclosure of the Kibbie Dome in 1975 and was soon occupied by additional outdoor tennis courts; the trees that were along its east wall continue to stand.
 The swim center and P.E. building (women's gym), opened in 1970, are in the MacLean outfield, from right to center field.
 Left field continues today as open grass; its backdrop was the Shattuck Arboretum to the south and the berm between them provided elevated grass seating.